abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 export default App;
 ```

-## Receiving the State Passed As Prop to the Child Component
+## Receiving The State Passed As Prop To The Child Component

 25. Open **/src/Task.js**, and replace the dummy text "Walk the dog." with `{ props.task.description }`.